Marcifer/SlotMachine-for-Streamers/README.md

 If you want to change colors, positioning, fonts, font size, etc... use `style.css`.
 Pro TIP, you can use show and hide source transition, to make browser source appearing and disappearing look way smoother.
 Also, you can add overlay on top of browser source, which can look like actual Slot Machine!

 You want to change currency name?
 Use **Points System** for that.
 Or you can **just for testing** use pre-made `Sub-Action` in `Action` called `SlotMachine redeem` in group called `Static points value and name group for testing without Points System`.
-Select `Sub-Action` inside this group, called `Set argument %pointsname%`, right click it > `Enabled`.
-You can also double click it and change `Value` of "chimi" I put in there.
+Double click `Sub-Action` inside this group, called `Set argument %pointsname%` and change `Value` to whatever name of points you want.

 **Remember to disable that Set argument subaction when you do not need it anymore for testing and have Points System in place!**